Nuwai/Intro-to-Deep-Learning/README.md

+# Introduction to Deep Learning

+This repository is part of my coursework for the MMDT (Myannar Data Tech) program under Dr. Myo Thida, focusing on project-based learning in Deep Learning.
+It includes all assignments, experiments, and applied projects developed throughout the course; covering topics from fundamental neural network architectures to advanced model optimization and analysis.
+The goal of this repository is to demonstrate practical mastery of deep learning principles, model experimentation, and performance evaluation using real-world datasets and problem statements.

 # Introduction To Deep Learning

 This repo includes all the example codes and datasets used in my book 'Introduction to Deep Learning'.
 The purpose of this book is to document my teachings in a physical form and make it accessible for students with limited resources to learn from.
 The book aims to provide a comprehensive and easy-to-follow introduction to the fundamental concepts of deep learning methods.